-Complemented by small class sizes and individual instruction, TU’s pre-professional education is distinguished by faculty who are dedicated to undergraduate teaching and research.
-Faculty provide a rigorous and personal approach to the pre-professional program, and health professions advisers work closely with students to help them reach their goals.
-A health professions committee, including faculty from the departments of biological science, physics and chemistry, provides evaluations and recommendations for students seeking acceptance to medical school.
+Complemented by small class sizes and individual instruction, TU’s pre-professional education is distinguished by faculty who are dedicated to teaching and research.
+Faculty provide a rigorous and personal approach to the pre-professional program.
+Health professions advisers work closely with students to help them reach their goals.
+A health professions committee, made up of faculty from multiple departments, provides evaluations for students seeking acceptance to schools of medicine or dentistry.

 - Medical School